 Because today is all about the business of preparing for Hurricane Dorian, I’m not going to spend a lot of time telling you about the virtues of each of these recipes.
 I know you are busy preparing and need options, so here goes.
 All of these dishes can be eaten hot or cold, and you can easily substitute ingredients.

 I mean, doesn’t everyone eat cold pizza and pasta for breakfast?

 Gazpacho is a cool, refreshing and best of all, healthy soup and very low in calories.
 It’s also a family favorite, good for lunch or dinner and one of my “go-to” dishes in the summer.
 If you have watermelon on hand, you might also like to try my Watermelon Gazpacho.

 We all need comfort food at times, and if this isn’t the time, I don’t know what is.

 Hurricane Cocktail – the most popular recipe on my blog this week…

-What tips and tricks have you learned over the years to make the most of hurricanes and the subsequent power outages!
+I hope you have found this post helpful.
+Please share the tips and tricks you learned over the years to make the most of hurricanes and the subsequent power outages!

-This post was originally published September 2017.
-Republished today with updated hurricane tracking map additional tips, and information about Hurricane Michael.
+**This post was originally published in September 2017, and republished on August 30, 2019, with an updated hurricane tracking map, additional meal prep, and hurricane meal ideas and tips, and information about Hurricane Dorian.